janobono/code-exercise-106/README.md

 - `Number of rows can be up to 1000.` - wrong decision here I was thinking that it could be more.
 Partial result data are serialized so the next reading is just summary.
     - Flag removed - fixed.

+- I didn't wrap the system error in application errors.
+I wanted to use `ApplicationException` just for user-relevant cases.
+    - Fixed.